 Get a glimpse inside Roberta Bragg's latest book Hardening Windows Systems with this series of book excerpts.
 Below you will find the introduction and 10 quick tips to hardening Windows excerpted from Chapter 1: "An immediate call to action."
-Click here for the
+Click here for the full chapter excerpt or purchase the book.

 An immediate call to action